xinyao240/INIKNet/README.md

 # INIKNet
-This repository contains official pytorch implementation for INIKNet (ICCV23)
+This repository contains the official pytorch implementation for INIKNet (ICCV23)